 Notice: There is no legacy documentation available for this item, so you are seeing the current documentation.

 Are you running into fatal errors on your website after upgrading to All in One SEO version 4.0.0 or higher?
 Since 4.0.0, All in One SEO relies on an external code library called Action Scheduler to manage its CRON jobs.
-Action Scheduler is an versatile framework that allows our plugin to efficiently schedule and execute certain actions at any given point of time.
+Action Scheduler is a versatile framework that allows our plugin to efficiently schedule and execute certain actions at any given point in time.
 And we are not the only ones using it – many other popular WordPress plugins like WooCommerce and WPForms also rely on it.

 However, a small number of websites may experience issues when activating All in One SEO for the first time.
 Typically, you’ll either see a generic message saying “There has been a critical error on your website.” or something that mentions a fatal error because the

 wp_actionscheduler_actions table doesn’t exist.
 This can be caused by a variety of reasons, but the most common one is that one of your other plugins is using an older version of Action Scheduler.